umamimolecule/azure-durablefunctions-management/docs/documentation.md

  - PageSize (**Optional**): The maximum number of results to return per request.
  - ContinuationToken (**Optional**): Retrieve a specific page of results.
 Leave empty to retrieve the first page.
  - InstanceIdPrefix (**Optional**): Filters the instances whose prefix matches this value.
- - ShowInput (**Optional**): If set to truek, will include the orchestration inputs for each instance.
+ - ShowInput (**Optional**): If set to true, will include the orchestration inputs for each instance.

 **Response**
 ```